milkteawu/TradingView_Telegram_Bot_Heroku/README.md

 ## Optimize

-  Heroku's free dyno will turn to idle after 30mins from the last request,and the restart will lead a 30s delay.
+  Heroku's free dyno will turn to idle after 30mins from the last request, and the restart will lead a 30s delay.

   We can easily use [UptimeRobot](https://uptimerobot.com/) to send requests every 15min.